VilleKrumlinde/zgameeditor/Docs/Array.md

 Defines an array with values that can be used in expressions.
 The Name property must be defined in order to refer to the array in expressions.

-Note: Range checking of arrays are only performed inside the designer tool, so be sure to test your game that use arrays in preview mode before generating a exe-file.
+@note Range checking of arrays are only performed inside the designer tool, so be sure to test your game that use arrays in preview mode before generating a exe-file.

 See also: @ref Arrays "Arrays in expressions"